-Laboratory for Future Interdisciplinary Research of Science and Technology, Institute of Innovative Research, Tokyo Institute of Technology Nisisako Group Microfluidic Interface Lab.
+Laboratory for Future Interdisciplinary Research of Science and Technology, Institute of Integrated Research, Institute of Science Tokyo Nisisako Group Microfluidic Interface Lab.

 • Contact・Access